Weather Based Smart Irrigation Controllers

 App Introduction

-2,Control the valve position by percentage 3,Irrigation water capacity setting, to control water consumption 4,Malfunction warning,water shortage warning(work with flow meter),low power warning etc,to provide secure user experience 5,When it start watering, the real-time feedback of consumption and time will reflect on the App(work with flow meter) 6,Power supply solution: powered by solar panel+lead acid batteries,green and environment-friendly 7,Timing function 8,Circular irrigation 9,Push notification of device 10,When the Internet is cut, the controller will keep watering according to schedule once the timing program is set.
+1,Remote control by Mobile phone or PC computer 2,Control the valve position by percentage 3,Irrigation water capacity setting, to control water consumption 4,Malfunction warning,water shortage warning(work with flow meter),low power warning etc,to provide secure user experience 5,When it start watering, the real-time feedback of consumption and time will reflect on the App(work with flow meter) 6,Power supply solution: powered by solar panel+lead acid batteries,green and environment-friendly 7,Timing function 8,Circular irrigation 9,Push notification of device 10,When the Internet is cut, the controller will keep watering according to schedule once the timing program is set.
 11,Record of each water consumption and duration each month irrigation in rainy and snowy weather 13,Lora/NB-iot/4G optional commication protocol 14,Sharing devics function 15,Intelligent interconnect function 16,Signal strength indicate